 - Raise your shoulder and head up.

-- Now joint your elbows and cross the arms under your head.
+- Now join your elbows and cross your arms under your head.

 - Place the forehead on the wrists of the hands in front of you.

-- Close the eyes and relax feel the entire body.
+- Close your eyes and relax, feel your entire body.

 - Breathe deeply 8 to 10 times.

-- While the inhalation feels the belly pressing down into the floor, and the time of exhalation feel the belly back rise towards the ceiling.
+- While the inhalation feels the belly pressing down into the floor, and the time of exhalation feels the belly rise back towards the ceiling.

 - Stay in the asana for a few minutes.